aleks-frontend/bf-location-controller/README.md

 Here is an example: https://screencast.com/t/uRvrgN0PQ4b

 ### Location Properties
-Available `data-location-properties` at this moment are:
+Available `data-location-property` values at this moment are:
 - brand
 - logoBlack
 - logoWhite